xGrz/money/README.md

 # Money formatter/calculator for Laravel

 Money is small package for money format for Laravel.
-It works with Laravel 10.x and Laravel 11.x.
+It works with Laravel 10, 11 and 12.

 ## Installation